keihartley/api-app/README.md

 - Cocktails API, fetched data from this API to populate the user interface with content (Axios for fetching)
 - Git & Github: Version control management and workflows for automatic deployment to Firebase Hosting

-## Purpose

-Will add once the API is added

 ## Features

 - User auth, logging in and registering through email or a third party application (Google)